SkaRkaL/42-PHP/README.md

 # PHP Pool (42 School Project) ✅

 PHP Pool is a project for those who wants to learn PHP (as well as HTML, CSS, JavaScript and MySQL) form the very beginning.
-It consists of 10 daily projects (each of them may include up to 20 small tasks), and 2 global projects - rushes (they offer you to create an online-shop and browser game respectively).
+It consists of 10 daily projects (each of them may include up to 20 small tasks) and 2 global projects - rushes (they offer you to create an online-shop and browser game respectively).

 ### Specific notes for the days
 Check out Day 05 for a bunch of mysql queries, Day 07 - for OOP in PHP, Day 09 - for JavaScript.